 IRA Qualified Charitable Distribution

-A popular, tax-smart option for giving is through a qualified charitable distribution (QCD) from your Individual Retirement Account (IRA).
-If you are 70½ or older, an IRA charitable rollover is a way you can help continue our work while also gaining these benefits:
+A popular, tax-smart option for giving is through a Qualified Charitable Distribution (QCD) from your Individual Retirement Account (IRA).
+If you are 73 or older, a charitable donation from your IRA is a way you can help continue our work while also gaining these tax benefits:

 - Avoid taxes on transfers of up to $100,000 from your IRA to our organization